Jennie Boddington: Curator of photography

-Boddington devoted several exhibitions to contemporary Australian photographers including the well known and the recently discovered, giving equal billing to male and female artists; among these were Micky Allan, Jon Rhodes, Carol Jerrems, Jillian Gibb, Ruth Maddison, and David Stephenson.
+Boddington devoted several exhibitions to contemporary Australian photographers including the well known and the recently discovered, giving equal billing to male and female artists; among these were Micky Allan, Jon Rhodes, Carol Jerrems, Viva Gibb, Ruth Maddison, and David Stephenson.
 She debuted the Geelong landscape photographer Laurie Wilson, and promoted the work of the young Bill Henson recognising his talent with his first major exhibition while he was still a student.
 She defended this emphasis in a response to a January 1983 article in The Age by critic Geoff Strong, writing;...he castigates the National Gallery of Victoria for demonstrating "a reluctance to show new contemporary work, acting rather as a photographic art museum" (which is precisely what we are!).
 In three out of the four exhibitions for 1982, this institution showed work by living Australians, 19 in all and 11 of whom are not from Melbourne.
 Landscape, Australia included work by four living Australians (Mark Johnson, Sydney; Tom Psomotragos, Melbourne; Stephen Wickham, Melbourne; Richard Woldendorp, Perth).
 Portraits by Camera 1 and 2 included work from the 1840s to the present day, both international and Australian, with modern examples by Ted Cranstone, Sydney; Max Dupain, Sydney; Michael Gallagher, Perth: Anthony Green, Melbourne; Julie Millowick, Melbourne; Max Pam, Sydney (resident in Brunei); Axel Poignant, London; John Radvansky, Hobart; Margaret Rich, Ballarat; Henry Talbot, Melbourne.
 Five of these photographers are young and might be described as contemporary.
 Honoring Trees included an extended work by Wesley Stacey of New South Wales, with examples by John Cato, Max Dupain, Anthony Green and John Wilkins aiso.Important early Australian photography was given space, including that of Fred Kruger whose prints and glass plates were brought to the curator by his descendants, and also the Antarctic photographers Frank Hurley and Herbert Ponting.
 Christine Godden in her survey 'Photography in the Australian Art Scene' in Art and Australia in 1980, remarks that the NGV's remained then:the only photography department in a State or Regional gallery with a full-time curator, an adequate purchasing budget, a properly housed collection and a permanent display space.
 In the late 1960s and early 1970s, important MOMA exhibitions were seen: The Photographer's Eye, Brassai and Bill Brandt.
 Since the appointment of Mrs Jennie Boddington, as Curator of Photography, the Gallery has had a continuous and varied programme of photography exhibitions.
 Perhaps the most interesting was the 1978 exhibition that Mrs Boddington researched, Antarctic Photographs (1910-1916)by Herbert Ponting and Frank Hurley.
 It was both a fascinating historical record and a commentary on the prevailing photographic vision of that time.Boddington's experience as a documentary film researcher and scriptwriter enabled some original insights in publications; Russell Drysdale's use of colour photography as an aide-mémoire was posited in an exhibition she curated in 1987, and in her catalogue essay, which reveals in previously unknown photographic imagery this method of working and Drysdale's expressive stylisation in interpretation of colour, subject matter and specific locations.